mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/09/container-scanning.md

     gcloud artifacts docker images list-vulnerabilities $(cat scan_id.txt) --format='value(vulnerability.effectiveSeverity)' | if grep -Fxq ${{ env.SEVERITY }}; then echo 'Failed vulnerability check' && exit 1; else exit 0; fi
 ```

-And that's it, you are now able to integrate your conainter images scanning within your CI pipeline.
+And that's it, you are now able to integrate your container images scanning within your CI pipeline.

 ## Further and complementary resources